WHAT YOU SHOULD KNOW ABOUT THE CARES ACT

 - The program is designed to provide small businesses access to capital for payroll and other overhead costs.

 - Funds are limited and subject to availability from the SBA.
 Lenders may begin processing loan applications as soon as April 3, 2020.
-The Paycheck Protection Program will be available through June 30, 2020.
+The Initial Round of the Paycheck Protection Program was available through June 30, 2020.

 - Download the Paycheck Protection Program Lender Application Form.